-All branches and the contact center will be closed Friday July 3 and Saturday July 4, 2015 in recognition of the Independence Day holiday.
-Normal hours will resume on Monday, July 6.
+All branches and the contact center will be closed Monday October 12, 2015 for the Columbus Day holiday.
+Normal hours will resume on Tuesday, October 13.

 TwinStar’s routing number is 325181015